There are many definitions of sustainability, but the U of A uses the following, derived from the Brundtland Commission's standard set in 1987:

 Subscribing to the sustainability minor email list is a great way to stay informed about upcoming service opportunities related to sustainability.
 You can also check the Volunteer Action Center via GivePulse to see all upcoming volunteer events in the area.
 If you are in a SUST course or enrolled in the minor, you should already be on the listserv.
 If not, you can easily sign up here.

-The weekly email sent out to the email list also includes announcements about campus events and any opportunities that are of interest to sustainability students.
-The emails are aimed at undergraduates, but anyone is welcome to subscribe.
+You can sign up for the weekly email.
+This regular newsletter includes announcements about campus events and any opportunities that are of interest to sustainability students.

 Sustainability is a new and emerging field, but it is something that is relevant to every discipline and every career.
 Even if you aren’t aiming for a career in sustainability itself, having this experience will empower you to be a leader and innovator among your peers and colleagues.
 Some careers that work directly with sustainability might involve: